zq99/excel-vba-midi-demo/README.md

-# Excel VBA MIDI Project
+# Excel VBA MIDI Demo

 This project demonstrates how to play musical scales using VBA.